8 Ways to Prepare for Your Next Tour

 7. Rehearse to Show-Ready

 • Maintenance: Make sure your instruments and equipment are in top condition before hitting the road.
 That goes for guitars, drum hardware, lighting consoles—everything.
+Pack supplies for tune-ups on the road too.

 Pro Tip: Keep a small emergency kit on hand—extra strings, cables, fuses, gaffer tape—to avoid running around at the last minute.